 Advances in technology have resulted in the use of Transponder Immobiliser Systems, which have increased considerably in complexity as time has gone by.
 Basically this system involves the inclusion of a small transponder chip placed inside the ignition key.

-The inclusion of transponders in vehicles means that, whenever additional or replacement keys are required, they must be programmed into the vehicle using specialist diagnostic equipment.
+transponders in vehicles means that, whenever additional or replacement keys are required, they must be programmed into the vehicle using specialist diagnostic equipment.

 Transponder is short for transmitter + responder.
 In basic terms, a transponder is a miniaturised electronic chip that has Non Volatile Memory; ie the memory is not dependent on a constant supply of energy for its retention.